 I love how SCH changes the lives of more than just the children who benefit from it and its parent ministry, India Christian Ministries (ICM).
 So many people are captivated by the story of how SCH came to be, and feel led to serve there.
 Volunteers who visit once feel called back, and people who have never traveled there in person (like me!) feel drawn to spread the word of all the good SCH is doing.
 SCH and other organizations like it are changing the way local Indian communities see children with disabilities.

-Four children have now been adopted from SCH, 2 internationally and 2 domestically.
+Numerous children have now been adopted from SCH, both internationally and domestically.
 Government orphanages trust SCH and continue to send children in need their way.
 People in the community trust them, and are beginning to become desensitized to and become more compassionate towards kids with disabilities they meet from SCH.
 SCH and ICM are active in the community and lead many people spiritually, as well as in other ways.

 The kids at SCH are beginning to thrive, some for the first time in their entire lives.
 It really is quite amazing what a village can do to raise a child (or in SCH’s case, many children).
 Love seeing this happen!
 Please, if you want, share these blog posts!
 And not just mine.
 Visit SCH’s website.
 Visit the other blogs linked to this one.
 Great things are happening and will continue to happen, and you, as part of the global community, can help (and are helping) in amazing ways.
 So, keep it up!